Assetz Capital Review

 Here you can see the invested capital in the QAA.
 Withdrawing shouldn’t be a problem here as of the time of this screenshot.

 Assetz Capital takes care of diversifying loans in the auto-invest account.
 It is mostly good, however I have seen instances where it is possible to get a big chunk of capital in to a single loan.
 In theory this shouldn’t matter because of the provision fund, however the fund is discretionary (meaning they don’t have to use it), and if it runs out, there could be a big chunk of capital go bad.
 This also applies to the Assetz Capital ISA.

 As you can see from the screenshot of my GBBA holdings below, when I sort my account by loan holding, I have a large amount in a couple of accounts.
 This doesn’t worry me too much because they are asset secured with good LTV’s.

 Another thing to watch; if you have funds in a couple of different accounts, say the PSA, QAA and GBBA, you can end up with capital from both accounts in a single loan.

 Assetz Capitals provision fund covers their auto-invest accounts.
 It aims to cover up to 5% of interest and capital repayments from bad debt.
 Under normal market conditions, this should cover any bad debt just fine, allowing the account to provide the indicated return rates.
 The fund is discretionary with Assetz Capital though, meaning they don’t “have” to use it if they don’t think it is necessary.

-Assetz Capital offer an Innovative Finance ISA which was launched in December 2017 for UK residents enabling tax free investments for Peer to Peer lenders.
+The Assetz Capital ISA (Innovative Finance ISA) was launched in December 2017 for UK residents enabling tax free investments for Peer to Peer lenders.

 Assetz Capital has 5 different investment accounts.
 At the top of the accounts page on their website is displayed your average combined interest rates between all 5 accounts.